Spanish Maquis: Areas of activity

-Maquis were active mostly in mountainous areas throughout the peninsula, preferring forests or areas of dense vegetation that would provide shelter and cover.
-Another important factor in the location of maqui groups and their survival was the social situation.
-They had to choose areas in which they could count on the collaboration of at least part of the population, given that without local support they could hardly sustain a guerrilla group.
+Maquis were active mostly in mountainous areas throughout the Iberian Peninsula, preferring forests that would provide shelter and cover.
+Additionally, they had to choose areas in which they could count on the collaboration of at least part of the population, given that without local support they could hardly sustain a guerrilla group.

-In areas of harsher weather, like in the mountains of León, the maquis would relatively often pass periods of time more or less "undercover", in small groups, in support houses in villages, especially during the winter months.
+In areas of harsher weather, like in the mountains of León, maquis would often pass periods of time more or less "undercover" in small groups, in support houses in villages, especially during the winter months.

-Among the areas of major maquis activity were the Cornisa Cantábrica, from Galicia to Cantabria, especially the mountains of Lugo, Asturias and the area north of León; the Iberian System, specifically the area between the provinces of Teruel, Castellón, Valencia, and Cuenca; Centro, which consists of Extremadura, the north of Cordova, Ciudad Real, Toledo and the mountains of the Sistema Central; and two independent areas in the south of Andalusia: Cádiz on one hand and Granada-Málaga on the other.
-There was also activity in other areas, such as La Mancha and High Aragon.
+Among the areas of major maquis activity were the Cornisa Cantábrica, from Galicia to Cantabria, especially the mountains of Lugo, Asturias, and the area north of León; the Iberian System, specifically the area between the provinces of Teruel, Castellón, Valencia, and Cuenca; Centro, which consists of Extremadura, the north of Cordova, Ciudad Real, Toledo, and the mountains of the Sistema Central; and two independent areas in the south of Andalusia: Cádiz and Granada–Málaga.
+Activity also existed in other areas such as La Mancha and High Aragon.

-Armed resistance groups were also active in cities, although only prominently in Madrid, Barcelona, Málaga and Granada.
+Armed resistance groups were also active in cities, although only prominently in Madrid, Barcelona, Málaga, and Granada.
 In Madrid, the maquis' character was predominantly communist, supported by the PCE.
 Their activities did not, however, last long.
-On the other hand, the maquis acting in Barcelona, were mainly anarchists.
-This city was the last urban place to see activity of maquis.
+On the other hand, the maquis in Barcelona were mainly anarchists.
+This city was the last urban place to see maqui activity.
 Attempts to extend the fight to other capitals like Valencia and Bilbao were unsuccessful.

 The generally rural and isolated character of the areas of guerrilla activity constituted an obstacle to the maquis' objectives.
 In effect, given the silence of the press and government on the situation, very few and scattered inhabitants of areas of maqui activity were actually aware of the conflict.
-The greater part of the Spanish population was ignorant of a guerrilla war going on in their mountains.
+The greater part of the Spanish population was ignorant of the guerrilla war going on in their mountains.

 Enlaces

-Sustaining guerrilla activity was dependent on sectors of the population known as "enlaces" (/es/, literally, "links" or "relationships").
-There were others called "passive militias", and guerrilleros del llano ("guerrillas of the plains"), who supplied aid, from food to armaments when necessary, as well as information.
-They would also deliver mail or correspondence for the groups.
+Sustaining guerrilla activity depended on sectors of the population known as enlaces (/es/, literally 'links' or 'relationships').
+There were others called "passive militias", and guerrilleros del llano ('guerrillas of the plains'), who supplied aid, from food to armaments (when necessary), as well as information, mail, and correspondence.

-The enlaces were much more exposed to the repressive actions of the government.
+Enlaces were much more exposed to government repression.
 However, they made up a source of combatants, since in the event of being discovered, their only chance to avoid being jailed was to flee to the mountains.
 Because of this, in the early 1950s when guerrilla activity was in its death throes, groups were still incorporating new men and women.

 The number of enlaces was much higher than that of actual combatants.
 During the years of guerrilla activity, 20,000 people were arrested for collaborating with the maquis.